 Shortcut to Count Numerical Values

 Excel has an abundance of useful tools.
 As we said, in order to count numerical values, we need to use the COUNT function.

 We can actually, without using the COUNT function, we can count all the numerical values in the range, just like the below image.

 At the status bar of our excel, we can get the total numerical count of the selected range.
 For this,l you just need to enable the Numerical Count tool for the status bar.

 This will give you the numerical values count for the selected range of values.

 - COUNT can only count numerical values

 - Status bar count can only show the count of numerical values only if the range of cells is selected.

-- If you want to count all the things then you need to use COUNTA function instead of COUNT function in Excel.
+- If you want to count all the things, then you need to use the COUNTA function instead of the COUNT function in Excel.

 This has been a guide to COUNT Formula in Excel.
 Here we discuss How to use the COUNT Formula in Excel along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –